gatling/gatling/src/sphinx/realtime_monitoring/index.rst

-      host = "localhost"  # The host where the statsd server is located port = 8125         # The port to which the statsd server listens to (8125 is the default) protocol = "udp"    # The protocol used to send data to statsd (currently supported : "tcp", "udp") }
+      host = "localhost"  # The host where the statsd server is located port = 8125         # The port to which the statsd server listens to (8125 is the default) protocol = "udp"    # The protocol used to send data to statsd (currently supported : "tcp", "udp") rootPathPrefix = "gatling"  # The common prefix of all metrics sent to statsd responseSampleRate = 1.0    # A double between 0 and 1.
+Will only send data this percentage of the time.
+The statsd server will take the sample rate into account for counters.
+    }
   }